netpicker/workshop/README.md

  We can apply the migration file using the migrate management command:

 ```
-python netbox/manage.py migrate slurpit_netbox
+python NetBox/manage.py migrate slurpit_NetBox
 ```

- Save the file and run the Netbox development server (if not already running):
+ Save the file and run the NetBox development server (if not already running):

  ```
 $ python3 manage.py runserver